haarer/toolchain68k/README.md

  * https://github.com/haarer/platform-m68k.git
  * https://github.com/haarer/platform-ststm32.git

-There are example projects for m68k and avr.
+There are example projects for m68k avr and arm-none-eabi

 # Prepare Build Environment for Windows and MSYS
 all commands are to be typed into the msys shell